4amstars/4amstars/README.md

 ![zz2](https://github.com/user-attachments/assets/e54f4c9f-843b-4ae3-85b3-515c673b739e)

-For today, Rust is god.
-It is objectively superior.
-Profoundly so.
+Latest news-

+https://youtu.be/bWXmDvKU1Ww?feature=shared  shocking linux news from djware

-zig build-exe keygen.zig -O ReleaseSafe -dynamic    No where near as safe as rust, but zig is very interesting.
+zig build-exe keygen.zig -O ReleaseSafe -dynamic    No where near as safe as rust, but zig is interesting.

-Maybe one day Ai will poop out a cross of rust and zig to make the best lang ever !
+Zig seemed like another "non-profit" scam at first.
+It seems more legit now tho, even as there is

+not enough support for it yet.